What Is Love and Can it Really Be Unconditional?

 Love is a gift - that is why it is given to someone.
 Gifts of love cannot be borrowed, neither can they be returned to sender.
 The recipient has no choice in the matter, albeit most of the time it is a welcomed gift.
 To be loved by others is sought after, if only to feel a sense of acceptance by others, and it is fulfilling, especially if the grace of true unconditional love is extended.

-To love someone else unconditionally is also, perhaps even more, fulfilling and freeing.
+To love someone else unconditionally is, perhaps, even more fulfilling and freeing than being loved unconditionally.
 It opens doors for unexpected relationships that can cause personal growth, fulfill one's own need to feel accepted, fulfill other subconscious needs, and bring great happiness.
 The real value in trying to master the art of unconditional love, however, is knowing you have the capacity to love.

 Possessing the ability to love at all is a blessing, but possessing the ability to love unconditionally might just be the biggest blessing one can have.
 It is life affirming, and if you can love even one person unconditionally, you can recognize when it is sincerely given to you.
 Embrace the gift and do not ask why.